Preparing for Extreme Heat

 • Dark urine and decreased urination

-*If you experience any of these symptoms during extreme heat, immediately move to a cool place and drink liquids; water is best.
+*If you experience any of these symptoms during extreme heat, move to a cool place at once and drink water.

 Heat Stroke